Trees

 Apply to become a SDCI Registered Tree Service Provider

-Select this application to apply for the SDCI Tree Service Provider Registry; registration is required to perform tree services on private property.
-Failure to register, or receiving two violation notices, will prevent a tree service provider from being eligible to conduct business in Seattle for one year.
+Failure to register, or receiving two notices of violation, will prevent a tree service provider from being eligible to conduct commercial tree work on private property in Seattle for one year.

 More Information